What is Proof of Work?

 Another example could be solving a Rubik’s cube – again, very hard to produce, very easy to validate that the solution is correct.

 Sounds confusing?
 It is.
-It all comes from the field of mathematics and the technicalities of the process aren’t really relevant for this post.
+It all comes from the field of mathematics, and the technicalities of the process aren’t really relevant to this post.
 What you need to remember is this:

 This mechanism makes sure that only someone who has invested enough computational power ( or “work”) in guessing the number will earn the right to update the ledger of transactions.